 Unlike the cheaper multivitamins, Performance Lab uses Nutrigenesis, an ultra-modern technology that enhances both vitamins and minerals, increasing absorption rate and overall benefits.

-They add in natural cofactors such as probiotics, fiber, enzymes and antioxidants that naturally enhance the bioavailability of each vitamin and mineral.
+They add in natural cofactors such as probiotics, fiber, enzymes, and antioxidants that naturally enhance the bioavailability of each vitamin and mineral.
 Plus, it’s not uncommon to swallow a pill and feel a slight digestive discomfort.

 With this multivitamin, the chances of that happening are extremely low.
-Performance Lab made sure to include prebiotic-infused NutriCaps that will enable you to effectively digest the content.
+Performance Lab made sure to include prebiotic-infused NutriCaps that will enable you to digest the content.

 They provide 100% (or more) of the essential vitamins and minerals that men require in a vegan diet, which includes over 17+ vitamins and minerals.

-Plus, if you want a supplement that has zero impact on the environment and is 100% clean, this multivitamin by Performance Lab is additive-free, and is engineered in an environment where no pesticides or herbicides are used, which would lead to unfortunate environmental consequences.
+Plus, if you want a supplement that has no impact on the environment and is 100% clean, this multivitamin by Performance Lab is additive-free, and is engineered in an environment where no pesticides or herbicides are used, which would lead to unfortunate environmental consequences.

-Performance Lab – Multivitamin For Women (Best Choice)
+Performance Lab – Multivitamin For Women

 Also produced by Performance Lab, this multivitamin was conceptualized and developed with a woman’s nutritional needs in mind, by helping restore that may be missing from your diet.